im2nguyen/katacoda/terraform-consul-provider/step1.md

 - Counting service running on port [:9001](https://[[HOST_SUBDOMAIN]]-9001-[[KATACODA_HOST]].environments.katacoda.com)
 - Dashboard for counting service running on port [:8080](https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com)

+These services can be open by clicking on their respective tabs in the terminal.

 On initialization, this workspace should have ran `docker-compose up -d` which spins up the above services in the background.
 To view these instances, run `docker ps`{{execute}}